svkucheryavski/svelte-plots-basic/README.md

       lineColor="#ff0000"
       lineWidth={2}
       lineType={3}
-      title="series1"
    />
 </Axes>
 ```

-The line parameters are similar to the ones in `Segments` component.
+The line parameters are similar to the ones used in `Segments` component.

 [This example](https://svelte.dev/repl/2006ca1441f845eb9ed40b3e583d0094?version=4.2.18) in Svelte REPL.

 ### Multilines

-This component is similar to `Lines` but lets you show multiple lines whose x-coordinates are the same but each line has its own y-coordinates.
+This component is similar to `Lines` but it lets you showing multiple lines whose x-coordinates are the same but each line has its own y-coordinates.
 The parameters are similar to `Lines` component except one — `yValues` must be provided as an instance of `Matrix` class (from `mdatools` package).
 Every column of this matrix contains y-coordinates of corresponding line.

 Here is an example of using the component with all available parameters: